 The Seven Key Capabilities of Demand Sensing

 Many consumer product companies are showing keen interest in demand sensing.
-A few weeks ago, we published a blog describing why most CPG companies have hit a demand forecasting ceiling.
+A few weeks ago, we published a blog post describing why most CPG companies have hit a demand forecasting ceiling.
 This week Manoranjith Pathekkara, managing director of ToolsGroup’s partner in India, LogicaMatrix, digs into how companies are employing demand sensing to break through that ceiling.

 Demand sensing is a capability and technology for improving near-future forecasts using detailed short-term demand data.
 Near-future means hours or days, depending upon how dynamic your supply chain.
 Demand sensing reduces forecast error by up to 50%, increases inventory accuracy by up to 20%, and optimally deploys downstream (e.g., Distribution Centre) inventory.